 This elephant orphanage project focuses on four main themes: caring for elephants, an eco-farm project, an after-school English program, and a mobile veterinary unit.

-IFRE offers low cost but highly respected and positively reviewed volunteer programs in Sri Lanka, and being a 501 C 3 organization all their programs fees are tax-deductible.
+IFRE offers low cost but highly respected and positively reviewed volunteer in Sri Lanka program, and being a 501 C 3 organization all their programs fees are tax-deductible.
 They make every effort to maintain the low prices of their affordable programs so volunteers are able to offer their time and skills without concerns about raising huge sums of cash.

 IFRE Volunteer's program fees differ depending on the length of the project and the country you choose, but all program fees are divided into two clear strands.